digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

 Hence, we can use this to evolve our instrument, in a way that is guaranteed to be consistent with the lifecycle mechanism.

-This is all done in the ``processClockUpdate`` function.
+This is all done in the :ref:`Lifecycle.Rule <module-daml-finance-claims-lifecycle-rule-53980>`.
 We will now break it apart to describe the steps in more detail:

 .. literalinclude:: ../../../../src/main/daml/Daml/Finance/Claims/Lifecycle/Rule.daml